Ashwin-x306/ST7789-2.8-inch-TFT-display-/README.md

 ![ST7789 Display](ST7789_DISPLAY.jpg)

+This is the 2.8-inch 240×320 TFT display used for the project.

 ## About the Project

 The ST7789 is a TFT display controller that communicates with the microcontroller over SPI.